tababei/Engineering-with-AI---Capstone-Group-18/README.md

 In case of failure, stop the upload (as all subsequent uploads will begin failing) and take note of the last uploaded folder.
 Click on the "Help" button above and select "Restart Web Server".
 On the next upload attempt, selection starts from that last deleted folder.
 Note that this may take numerous attempts.
 Once all the data has been uploaded we can move onto the next step.

 ## 2. Environment creation - "sbatch tlio_env.sh"
-The code needs an environment to run on, containing all the neccesary packages and versions of Python, PyTorch, Numpy, etc..
-We have automated this process to just running our `tlio_env.sh` file.
+The code needs an environment to run on, containing all the necessary packages and versions of Python, PyTorch, Numpy, etc. We have automated this process to just running our `tlio_env.sh` file.
 To queue this file you must be in the "TLIO" directory and type `sbatch tlio_env.sh` or `srun tlio_env.sh` if you wish to run it in your local terminal on the supercomputer.
 This command applies to all our files and can be summarized as this: `sbatch YOUR_FILE.sh`.

 ## 3. Training the model - "sbatch train_conda_final.sh"
 The model must be trained on some type of data in order for it to learn how to correctly predict the movement. `sbatch train_conda_final.sh` is the command that will queue the training of the model.
 We have trained two models, one with 10 Epochs, and the other with 100 Epochs.
 A 10% improvement has been noticed with the tenfold increase in training time.
 The training lasted around 15 minutes for 10 Epochs and around 2 hours and 30 minutes for 100 Epochs.